Fed pushes back on aggressive U.S. rate cut views

 "Just sitting here today, I think 50 basis points would be overdone," Bullard said in an interview with Bloomberg Television.
 "I don't think the situation really calls for that, but I would be willing to go 25 (basis points)."

-At a meeting last Wednesday, the central bank left interest rates on hold but signaled reductions beginning as early as July.
+At a meeting last Wednesday, the central bank left interest rates on hold but signalled reductions beginning as early as July.

 Bullard dissented, arguing that weak inflation and uncertainties about the outlook for economic growth warranted a rate cut.